 Generally, business access control systems can be divided into three levels:

-- Mandatory access control (MAC): The most restrictive type of access control.
+- Mandatory access control (MAC): MAC is the most restrictive type of access control design.
 These systems are used in high-security organizations that require strict access permissions.
 In this model, a single administrator has control over who can access certain parts of the building.

 - Discretionary access control (DAC): Alternatively, this model is the least restrictive of the three.
 It gives several administrators the power to establish access permissions.

-- Role-based access control (RBAC): This model empowers an administrator to assign roles, which allows them to limit or expand access to individuals depending on their role.
+- Role-based access control (RBAC): This model empowers an administrator to create roles and assign specific permissions to specific roles.
+This allows them to limit or expand access to individuals depending on their role.

 Which access control methods are used most in business?